Piebald-AI/awesome-gemini-cli/README.md

 ## 🎉 New Entries

+- [iFlow CLI](https://github.com/iflow-ai/iflow-cli) - A comprehensive command-line intelligence that embeds in your terminal, analyzes your repositories, does coding tasks, interprets your needs across contexts, and boosts efficiency by performing tasks from simple file operations to complex workflow automation.
 - [deepseek-cli](https://github.com/holasoymalva/deepseek-cli) - DeepSeek CLI, a command-line AI coding assistant that leverages the powerful DeepSeek Coder models.
 - [ai-sdk-provider-gemini-cli](https://github.com/ben-vargas/ai-sdk-provider-gemini-cli) - A community provider for the Vercel AI SDK that enables using Google's Gemini models through the Gemini CLI library.
 - [solar-code](https://github.com/serithemage/solar-code) - Solar Pro2 powered code assistant based on Gemini CLI.